microsoft/BotFramework-WebChat/samples/full-bundle/README.md

-# Sample
+# Sample -  Getting Started with Web Chat CDN

+> This is a great sample for first-time Web Chat users.

+## Description
 A simple web page with a maximized and full-featured Web Chat embed from a CDN.
 This includes Adaptive Cards, Cognitive Services, and Markdown-It dependencies.

 # Test out the hosted sample
 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/full-bundle)

 # How to run locally

-- Fork & clone this repo
+- Fork and clone this repo
-- Navigate to `/Your-Local-Webchat/samples/full-bundle`
+- Navigate to `/Your-Local-WebChat/samples/full-bundle` in command line
-- Run `npx serve`
+- Run `npx serve` in the full-bundle directory
 - Browse to [http://localhost:5000/](http://localhost:5000/)

 # Things to try out
-- Type `help` to see a full list of MockBot features
+- Type `help`: you should see a full list of MockBot features
 - Type `markdown`: you should see the sample of Markdown
 - Type `card weather`: you should see a weather card built using Adaptive Cards
 - Type `layout carousel`: you should see a carousel of cards